Teaching With Documents Lesson Plan:

 - Instruct students to use library and Internet resources to research the Poor People's Campaign before and after King's death.
 Direct students to present their findings informally in a whole-class discussion.
 Ask students to evaluate the short-term and long-term effects of King's assassination.

 The documents included in this project are from the Record Group 21, Records of the United States District Court, Western District of Tennessee, Western (Memphis) Division.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.